 A4: Parties can verify all relevant economic variables to the court.

 Date of Authorship for this Version

 Markovits, Daniel and Schwartz, Alan, "The Expectation Remedy Revisited (with Alan Schwartz)" (2012).
 Faculty Scholarship Series.
-Paper 4656.
+4656.